-- We are undertaking extra cleaning and sanitation in our terminals and on board our vessels.
+- We are undertaking extra cleaning and sanitation on board our vessels and in our terminals.

 - For your reassurance, our ventilation system is on full fresh air and there is no re-circulation of air through the internal accommodation on board.

 Hjaltland & Hrossey (Aberdeen – Kirkwall – Lerwick)

 - Passengers without cabin accommodation are encouraged to book a sleeping pod or reclining seat as it is not permittable to sleep on the deck or on bench seating on board.

 - The Feast restaurant is open for evening meals from 17:30 to 20:00 and for breakfast from 06:30 to 08:00 (arriving in Lerwick) and 06:00 to 07:45 (arriving in Aberdeen).